 Section 3 - Short and Long Term Disability Insurance.
-During the term of this Agreement, the University will continue to provide bargaining unit employees the same program of voluntary shortterm disability insurance and long-term disability insurance, under the same terms, conditions, limitations and restrictions currently in effect as other University classified employees.
+During the term of this Agreement, the University will continue to provide bargaining unit employees the same program of voluntary short-term disability insurance and long-term disability insurance, under the same terms, conditions, limitations and restrictions currently in effect as other University classified employees.

 Section 4 - Fitness Programs and Facilities.
 Individual bargaining unit employees can join the Fitness Center and shall pay for access at the same rates as all other University employees.
-The University will continue to provide fitness classes currently available to bargaining unit employees for a fee as determined by the University.
-Such fees shall not exceed the fees charged to other University employees.
-The University will continue to provide access to athletic facilities currently available to bargaining unit employees at no additional charge.
+The University, in its discretion, will determine what fitness classes, if any, to offer and will set any associated fees.
+Such fees, if charged to bargaining unit employees, shall not exceed the fees charged to other University employees.
+The University will continue to provide access to athletic facilities currently available to bargaining unit employees at no additional charge, as long as that access continues for all employees.